 Following college graduation, Mica began his career working with the U.S. House of Representatives in the House Doorkeepers office.
 The Office of the Doorkeeper was created in 1789 to control access to the House Chamber and to oversee the press in the gallery.
 After this post graduation period, Mica returned to Florida and spent three years in rural Live Oak, Suwannee County, where he was one of the youngest Directors of a Chamber of Commerce in the state.
 Friend and noted Florida political consultant Charles Canady, Sr. recruited him in 1980 to join the staff of then U.S. Senator Lawton Chiles.
 Mica's focus within the Senator's office was working with constituent and community issues.
 He also served as the Central Florida District Assistant to the Senator where he spent countless hours traveling throughout the region during Senator Chiles Florida visits.
 During the Senator's last U.S. Senate campaign, Mica walked with the Senator in many of the central Florida cities the Senator had traversed during the 1970 historic walk across the state.

 In 1984, he moved into legislative advocacy as the director of legislative affairs for the Florida Farm Bureau.
 Mica worked with the largest statewide agricultural organization during the Florida legislature's efforts to create a wetlands policy, statewide strategic plan and Florida's first significant growth management law.

-In 2003 he attained the American Society of Association Executives professional designation, Certified Professional Executive.
+Professionally he has attained the American Society of

-David Mica resides in Tallahassee with his wife of 31 years, Karen, and they have three children who are sixth generation Floridians: David Jr. (Mary Caroline Radcliffe Mica), Julianne, and Allison.
+David Mica resides in Tallahassee with his wife of 35 years Karen, and they have three children who are sixth generation Floridians: David Jr. (Mary Caroline Radcliffe Mica), Julianne, and Allison.